1963 NFL Championship Game: Players' shares

 The gate receipts for the game were about $500,000 and the television money was $926,000.
 For the first time, the NFL tried a closed-circuit telecast in the local blackout area, with 26,000 viewing on large screens in four locations: McCormick Place, International Amphitheatre, Chicago Coliseum, and Chicago Stadium; tickets ranged from $4 to $7.50.
 Gross receipts were $1,493,954, with $35,402 from the closed-circuit telecast.

 Each player on the winning Bears team received $5,899, while Giants players made $4,218 each.
-Both were a record, each a slight increase over the previous year at Yankee Stadium, despite a significantly lower attendance due to the venue.
+Both were a record, each a slight increase over the previous year's championship game at Yankee Stadium, despite a significantly lower attendance due to the venue.